kemalKoray/stock-exchange/README.md

 Swagger is used in this application and Swagger UI can be reached through 'http://localhost:8080/swagger-ui/index.html' after the application has started.

 Endpoints are secured with java web token.
-So that bearer token must be received through /authenticate endpoint with the following credentials
+So that access token must be received through /authenticate endpoint with the following credentials
 * username : ing
 * password : password